© Parks Canada

 - Communal water taps and dump station are available

 - The walk-in campsites are located in the H section of the campground and are approximately a 5-10m (16-65 ft) walk from the parking area.

 - Four tipis at Crandell Mountain Campground, 403-859-5133 for reservations.
 Fee is $55.00 per night plus non-refundable reservation fee of $11.70.

 Internet / Wi-Fi Access:

-- There is no Wi-Fi provided in Townsite Campground.
-Some restaurants and hotels in the Waterton Community offer Wi-Fi access.
+- There is limited free Wi-Fi service in the community of Waterton.
+Some restaurants and hotels offer Wi-Fi access.